stakater/kubestackplus-docs/content/for-developers/containerize-the-application.md

 - docker cli.
 - Application is part of tenant.

-Running workloads in Kubernetes/OpenShift requires the application the be containerized.
-Typically this includes, taking a relevant base image, installing application dependencies if not available, copying & building the code and command to run your application executed at runtime.
+Running workloads in Kubernetes/OpenShift requires the application to be containerized.
+Typically, this includes taking a relevant base image, installing application dependencies if not available, copying & building the code and command to run your application executed at runtime.

 Consider the [`stakater-nordmart-review`](https://github.com/stakater-lab/stakater-nordmart-review) application we discussed in the previous section.